Frequently Asked Questions

 Genesis 2: Connect the white/red audio output from the component cable to your TV or audio device.
 This always grants stereo audio.

 Why only mono audio from the Genesis 3?

 That's how the console was designed internally.
 The mono audio is only present on the white audio plug coming off of our cable.
-Due to possible audio connectivity complications (described above), you might need to connect the white audio plug to a 1-female to 2-male RCA Y-adapter (available in our store) in order to get audio to play on both channels of your TV or audio system.
+Due to possible audio connectivity complications (described above), you might need to connect the white audio plug to a 1-female to 2-male RCA Y-adapter (available in our online store) in order to get audio to play on both channels of your TV or audio system.

 Which versions of the Super Nintendo / Super Famicom will the SNES cable work with?

 We have a compatibility list on our SNES product page which you can refer to for details on supported SNES models.

 Will the SNES cable work with my Nintendo 64?

 The short answer is "no".
 The long answer is: depending on when your Nintendo 64 was manufactured, it might be possible to internally modify the console to work with our cable.
 Keep in mind though, that our cable design is based upon measurements taken from various revisions of the SNES.
 Depending on the type of mod performed, you could get different results.
 Please see the compatibility list on our SNES product page for more detailed information.